conducive333/defi-project-fa2021/api/README.md

 ## Starting the API:

+1. Install dependencies: `npm install`
-1. Obtain the configuration files from Slack
+2. Obtain the configuration files from Slack
-2. Paste all .env files in the `/env/development` folder
+3. Paste all .env files in the `/env/development` folder
-3. Run `bash main.sh` to start the API
+4. Run `bash main.sh` to start the API
-4. You can view the docs at `http://localhost:3001/api/`
+5. You can view the docs at `http://localhost:3001/api/`

 ## Stopping the API: